rumirinbrah/TextExtractor/README.md

 * Works Offline

 ## Missing Feature
-I tried using Firebase object detection to focus only on LED displays but turns out Firebase's ML kit is only capable of detecting about 5 types of objects.
+-I tried using Firebase object detection to focus only on LED displays but turns out Firebase's ML kit is only capable of detecting about 5 types of objects.
 <br>
-Then I tried using some TensorFlow models.
+-Then I tried using some TensorFlow models.
 <br>
-A model I found on GitHub was excatly what I was looking for, but that model was unfortunately not compatible with Firebase kit's dimension requirements.
+-A model I found on GitHub was excatly what I was looking for, but that model was unfortunately not compatible with Firebase kit's dimension requirements.